Model Transform Tools

 • Generated outputs: Where the generated files are written to.
 Each project can define a different folder structure if needed.
 The MTT will create the folder structure as specified in the mtt-config file so does not need to be created manually.

-• GitHub Projects: MTT has a tight integration with projects stored in GitHub repositories and will manage retrieving the input files and storing and committing the outputs back to GitHub.
+• GitHub projects.
+MTT has a tight integration with projects stored in GitHub repositories and will manage retrieving the input files and storing and committing the outputs back to GitHub.
 MTT can also be invoked directly from GitHub, using Actions, as part of a CD/CI workflow.

-• Local Projects: Local projects can be stored anywhere on a file system that MTT has read and write access to.
+• Local projects.
+Local projects can be stored anywhere on a file system that MTT has read and write access to.
 Unlike GitHub repositories, maintaining version control through Git or similar, is a manual process and not managed by the MTT.

-Deployment
+MTT Deployment

-Web-Service: The web-service version of the tool can be run either through the browser user-interface or as a GitHub Action.
+• Web service.
+The web-service version of the tool can be run either through the browser user-interface or as a GitHub Action.
 Integration with GitHub Actions allows the tool to be include as part of development workflows.

-Docker container: This is ideal where, for business or security reasons, project models and generated artefacts need to be stored locally.
+• Docker container.
+This is ideal where, for business or security reasons, project models and generated artefacts need to be stored locally.
 In this case the tool can be deployed on local infrastructure as a Docker container.

-Extensibility
+MTT Extensibility

 The tool's structure and internal information model is designed to allow new generators, for other standards or custom artefacts, to be quickly developed and integrated.
 Whilst Sparx Enterprise Architect (EA) is the default UML modelling tool new loaders, for alternative UML & RDF modelling tools, can be easily developed & integrated.
 The tool's internal model means that all generators will automatically work with any new loaders.